Live 8 concert, London: Performance notes

 It had been said that Paul McCartney and U2's Bono would wear Sgt.
 Pepper costumes during their performance together.
 However, when the show took place, the costumes were worn by a four-piece French horn section of free-lance London area players, Richard Steggall, Adam Walters, Joe Walters, and Matt Gunner.

 Immediately following Travis' performance, Bob Geldof told the audience that he "couldn't resist playing on this stage" and played the Boomtown Rats song "I Don't Like Mondays".
 He had earlier said that he did not deserve to play alongside the scheduled acts.

 Both The Cure and Muse were originally listed on the Live 8 website as appearing at the Live 8 London concert.
 During a BBC TV documentary called The Live 8 Story, the names of both acts are visible on a provisional running order compiled during a production meeting between Geldof, Richard Curtis, Harvey Goldsmith and various other parties.
 In the end, both acts played the Paris Live 8 concert.

 All the songs performed by Sting were sung twenty years before at Live Aid.

 Mariah Carey performed a medley of her hits "Make It Happen", "We Belong Together", and "Hero" where she was accompanied by a children's choir.

 Some artists already had shows planned for 2 July which they performed after their performances at Live 8.
 Accordingly, they were not present for the "Hey Jude" grand finale.

-The event marked the first performance in 24 years by Pink Floyd's "classic" line-up (excluding Syd Barrett).
-It was also the last time they played together, as keyboardist Richard Wright died in 2008 of lung cancer.
-"It was terrific fun," remarked bassist and singer Roger Waters.
+The event marked the first performance in 24 years by Pink Floyd's "classic" line-up (Roger Waters, David Gilmour, Richard Wright and Nick Mason).
+It was also the last time they played together, as keyboardist Wright died in 2008.
+"It was terrific fun," remarked bassist and singer Waters.
 "Quite moving.
 It was good to have that chance to let bygones be bygones, if only for a few days.
 Dave [Gilmour] sent me an email afterwards saying, 'I am so glad you made that phone call [Waters had called Gilmour at Bob Geldof's behest].
 It was fun, wasn't it?'
 And I said, Yeah, it was.
 It's all good.
 There's nothing bad about it."

 Originally scheduled to close at 21:30 the concert overran and went on until about 00:30, leaving many in the audience with no means of returning home.

 As he had done at Live Aid 20 years previously, Harvey Goldsmith appeared on stage to thank the audience for their patience with the late-running event and to make a closing appeal for people to leave slowly to avoid crushes.